Azathothas/Stars/README.md

 - [Significant-Gravitas/Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT) – An experimental open-source attempt to make GPT-4 fully autonomous.
 - [anmolksachan/JIRAya](https://github.com/anmolksachan/JIRAya) – JIRA"YA is a vulnerability analyzer for JIRA instances.
 It runs active scans to identify vulnerabilities by interacting with the host and conducting tests.
 - [StateFarmIns/LambdaLooter](https://github.com/StateFarmIns/LambdaLooter) – This application was built to help reduce the amount of time it takes to review AWS Lambda code.
-- [rfc-st/humble](https://github.com/rfc-st/humble) – A humble, and fast, security-oriented HTTP headers analyzer
+- [rfc-st/humble](https://github.com/rfc-st/humble) – A humble, and fast!, security-oriented HTTP headers analyzer.
 - [c0dejump/HawkScan](https://github.com/c0dejump/HawkScan) – Security Tool for Reconnaissance and Information Gathering on a website. (python 3.x)
 - [c0dejump/CredzCheckr](https://github.com/c0dejump/CredzCheckr) – Testing default web credentials
 - [nemesida-waf/waf-bypass](https://github.com/nemesida-waf/waf-bypass) – Check your WAF before an attacker does